 |Award Period:||4 years (8/1/2016-7/31/2020)||Award Amount:||$1,393,223|

-Research Design and Methods: Researchers will conduct a cross-sectional study of 190 students (95 SCT and 95 comparison children) across Grades 2 to 5.
-Teacher ratings will be used to identify students who do and do not have elevated SCT as observed in the school context.
-Data collection will include a comprehensive battery of teacher, parent, and student self-report measures, along with academic achievement testing and curriculum-based measures, and school records to evaluate both broad and specific aspects of academic and socio-emotional functioning.
+Research Design and Methods: After first using school-wide screening (teacher ratings of 7,613 students), researchers conducted a cross-sectional study of 207 students (103 SCT and 104 comparison children) across Grades 2 to 5.
+Teacher ratings were used to identify students who did and did not have elevated sluggish cognitive tempo (SCT) as observed in the school context.
+Data collection included a comprehensive battery of teacher, parent, and student self-report measures, along with academic achievement testing and curriculum-based measures, school observations, and school records to evaluate both broad and specific aspects of academic and socio-emotional functioning.

 Journal article, monograph, or newsletter

-Becker, S.P. and Langberg J.M.
+Becker, S.P., & Langberg J.M.
 (2017).
-Difficult to Bed and Difficult to Rise: Complex Interplay Among ADHD, Sleep, and Adolescence.
-The ADHD Report, 25(1): 7–13.
+Difficult to bed and difficult to rise: Complex interplay among ADHD, sleep, and adolescence.
+The ADHD Report, 25, 7–13.